 Zev responded.
 “Nothing like lifting a boycott to get the market screaming.”

-“I will assume you got out of your Sept problem.”
+“I will assume you got out of your Sept trade.”

 “Yeah—crap.
 You saw them buying Sept.
 I added to it.”

 “You sold more?”
 Jack gave him the party line.
 “Don’t tell me!
 Whatever happened to the never-add-to-a-loser rule?
 We got corrupt politicians in the market and you’re adding to a losing trade?”